smash-transport/smash-vhlle-hybrid/README.md

 ### An example of a complete hybrid handler configuration file

-Assuming to desire to run a simulation of the full model using all the default behavior of the hybrid handler, then the following configuration file can be used.
+If you wish to run a simulation of the full model using the default behavior of all the stages of the hybrid handler, then the following configuration file can be used.

 ```yaml
 IC: